Miniature Watercolor Painting Techniques – Things to Know about Miniature art

 The amount of water you use to paint can make all the difference in your miniature paintings.
-Too much water can dilute your pigments, while too little water can end up giving you thick colour patches on your paper.
+Most of the miniature watercolor painting techniques talk a lot about waster as it is “watercolor.”
+Too much water can dilute your pigments, while too little water can end up giving you thick color patches on your paper.
 You must experiment with the water you need to determine what is suitable for your painting.
 Finding the balance that works for you will always get you the results you desire.

 Make It A Habit To Test Your Colors

-Sometimes, the colour you select for your miniature painting may not look as good on paper as it does on the palette.
-If you want to avoid this, make it a habit to test your colours on a rough sheet of paper first.
-Ensure that the rough sheet and your painting paper are of the same quality so that you can get an exact idea of colour vibrancy.
+Sometimes, the color you select for your miniature painting may not look as good on paper as it does on the palette.
+If you want to avoid this, make it a habit to test your colors on a rough sheet of paper first.
+Ensure that the rough sheet and your painting paper are of the same quality so that you can get an exact idea of color vibrancy.

 Work Your Way In From Light to Dark